flutter-tizen/plugins/packages/video_player/README.md

 This plugin has some limitations on TV devices.

-- The `setPlaybackSpeed` method will fail if triggered within last 3 seconds.
+- The `setPlaybackSpeed` method will fail if triggered within the last 3 seconds of the video.
-- The playback speed will reset to 1.0 when video is replayed in loop mode.
+- The playback speed will reset to 1.0 when the video is replayed in loop mode.
-- The `seekTo` method works only when playback speed is 1.0, and it sets video position to the nearest key frame which may differ from the passed argument.
+- The `seekTo` method works only when the playback speed is 1.0, and it sets the video position to the nearest keyframe, not the exact value passed.